apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

 * You must have appropriate permissions to create and list [pods](https://kubernetes.io/docs/user-guide/pods/), [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in your cluster.
-You can verify that you can create these resources by running `kubectl can-i create pods`, `kubectl can-i create configmap`, and `kubectl can-i create secrets` which should give you a response `yes` otherwise you can't create these resources.
-To test if you can list these resources repeat the commands with `list` instead of `create` e.q. `kubectl can-i list pods`.
+You can verify that you can create these resources by running `kubectl auth can-i create pods`, `kubectl auth can-i create configmap`, and `kubectl auth can-i create secrets` which should give you a response `yes` otherwise you can't create these resources.
+To test if you can list these resources repeat the commands with `list` instead of `create` e.q. `kubectl auth can-i list pods`.
 * You must have a spark distribution with Kubernetes support.
 The following documentation corresponds to v2.2.0-kubernetes-0.4.0.